amytnyk/embedded-ai-hw-3/README.md

 * **ONNX**: 3.5 FPS (average inference time 280ms)
 * **RKNN**: 25 FPS (average inference time 40ms)

-The main reason why ONNX is much slower is that ONNX is running on CPU while RKNN utilizes Rockchip NPU
+The main reason why RKNN is much faster is that it runs on a Rockchip NPU while both onnx and tflite run on CPU